 Setting a profit margin also helps you set prices for work and goods, setting the groundwork for success from the bottom up.

-Rule #5: Get Organized AF
+Rule #5: Get Organized

 There’s getting organized—having your papers and accounts in order—then, there’s getting organized AF.
 What does that entail?
 Good question!